CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 .. hint::

-Press begin typing a file or directory and press **Tab**.
+Begin typing a file or directory and press **Tab**.
 The shell will autocomplete the name.
 If she presses **Tab again**, Bash will add 2012-07-03/ to the command, since it’s the only possible completion.
 Pressing Tab again does nothing, since there are 19 possibilities; pressing Tab twice brings up a list of all the files, and so on.
 This is called tab completion, and we will see it in many other tools as we go on.

 **Working with Files and Directories**
 --------------------------------------